PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-Taxonomic-Functional-Profiling-Protein.md

 ### sam2rma

 Run the sam2rma tool with long read settings (`-alg longReads`).
 The default readAssignmentMode (`-ram`) for long reads is `alignedBases`, and `readCount` for all else.
 This controls whether or not the abundance counts rely on the total number of bases, or the number of reads.
 I prefer the number of reads, but this option can be changed in the `config.yaml` file to use `alignedBases` instead.
+The `--minSupportPercent` argument controls the minimum percent of assigned reads required to report a taxon.
+The default for this pipeline is `0.01` (best tradeoff between precision and recall), but this can be lowered to `0.001` or `0.0001` to recover lots of species at ultra-low abundances (<0.01%).

 ```
-sam2rma -i {input.sam} -r {input.reads} -o {output} -lg -alg longReads -t {threads} -mdb {params.db} -ram {params.ram} -v 2> {log}
+sam2rma -i {input.sam} -r {input.reads} -o {output} -lg -alg longReads -t {threads} -mdb {params.db} -ram {params.ram} --minSupportPercent {params.ms} -v 2> {log}
 ```

 In this case, we are using a MEGAN database that maps NCBI-nr accessions to taxonomic and functional classes (NCBI, GTDB, eggNOG, InterPro2GO, SEED).